-After reading the standards we found, we have a set of modifications we intend to incorporate into our product.
+After reading the standards we found, we have a set of modifications that we intended to incorporate into our product.
 One such modification is a security risk assessment of the platform, which is outlined in ISO 27001:2022.
 A risk assessment allows developers to prevent undesired effects, ensure the intended outcome of the product, and help continuous improvement.
 Risks are anything that affects the confidentiality, integrity, and availability of the platform, and assessing risk is based on the potential consequences of a risk and the likelihood of that risk happening.
-We could survey our product and compile a list of risks based on these ideas.
+To implement this modification, we surveyed our product and compiled a list of risks based on these ideas.

 Another modification is an increased emphasis on documentation.
 IEEE 42010:2022, the standard on architecture description, outlines how we are to document the architecture of the system.
-Our architecture description will feature system elements, relationships between those elements, the system's relationship with the environment, system behavior, and the principles behind the design.
+Our architecture description features system elements, relationships between those elements, the system's relationship with the environment, system behavior, and the principles behind the design.
 This description will help future developers understand the design of the system and allow for easier improvement.

 The IEEE/ISO 14764-2021 standard on maintenance will change our approach to maintenance of our software.
-We will write code with a focus on readability, adaptability, and scalability rather than just writing code that functions.
-We will do this through our code conventions and documentation to explain our work.
+We have written code with a focus on readability, adaptability, and scalability rather than just writing code that functions.
+We have accomplished this through our code conventions and documentation to explain our work.
 Furthermore, this standard provides terms to classify types of maintenance, such as corrective compared to additive maintenance.
 Even just being aware of this taxonomy helps us consider the importance and purpose of changes we make to the code base.
-This approach will help us organize our tasks and understand how our work fits into the system as a whole.
+This approach has helped us organize our tasks and understand how our work fits into the system as a whole.